 Business Bank Account & Phone Number

-After receiving your EIN, you may also set up a business bank account for your LLC, separate from your account.
-This account helps you protect your personal assets by separating them from the LLC’s assets and also makes accounting and filing taxes more convenient.
+After receiving your EIN, you may also set up a business bank account for your LLC, separate from your personal bank account.
+Having a different account helps you to avoid mix-ups and helps ensure that your personal assets are not affected in case of insolvency or lawsuits.

 Establishing a separate phone number for your LLC ensures that your customers have direct access to your business for any questions or concerns.
 It also makes communication more accessible and more efficient.

 With the last step, you will complete all the procedures required to form an LLC in Arkansas.
-Double-check all the documents and information before you file your application, and if you’re still hesitant about the process, you can always use an LLC registration service that suits your needs.
+Double-check all the documents and information before you file your application.
+If you’re still hesitant about the process, you can always use an LLC registration service that suits your needs.
 Enjoy your new LLC!